b3-exmo/b3-exmo.github.io/docs/Culture/Curated Sources.md

 > *As we humbly search the scriptures, we will come to know both Jesus Christ and his servant, Joseph Smith.
 In this connection, may I offer a suggestion to all of us?
 If we truly desire to know the Prophet, we must go to the right source—and that is not a Google search.
 As President Ezra Taft Benson taught, “Today, with the abundance of books available, it is the mark of a truly educated man to ==know what not to read==.”
 The Lord gave us the key to knowing Joseph Smith when he said, “seek ye out of the best books words of wisdom.” ==And what are the best books?
 They are the scriptures==.
 The Savior taught that we “shall know them by their fruits.”
 We will come to know the Prophet by daily partaking of his fruit—the scriptures—more than any other writings.*

-&mdash; *[Millions Shall Know Brother Joseph Again](https://www.byui.edu/speeches/jayson-kunzler/millions-shall-know-brother-joseph-again)*, Jayson Kunzler, BYU Devotionals, 20 October 2015
+— *[Millions Shall Know Brother Joseph Again](https://www.byui.edu/speeches/jayson-kunzler/millions-shall-know-brother-joseph-again)*, Jayson Kunzler, BYU Devotionals, 20 October 2015

 Hey, uh...
 Mr Kunzler?
 I...
 I can't think of a more polite way to remind you of this, but you're speaking at an accredited university, telling people that education means just reading scriptures, not researching independently.
 If I had heard this being proliferated at Virginia Tech, UCLA, or Berkley, I would lose respect for those institutions.
 BYU is a university, and students are being told to not read.